Lgreim33/PythonParserAntlr/README.md

 This is a parser for Python written in Antlr4, it very simply reads in a file stream or a string of characters, and parses them accordingly into a parse tree

 Group Members:
-Zachary Czarnik
+Zachary Czarnik,
-Landis Bargatze
+Landis Bargatze,
-Josiah Manners
+Josiah Manners,
-William Greim
+and William Greim

 REQUIREMENTS: